indiefan/nodebot/README.md

 3. Add Command to load new module dynamically
 4. Add more plugins
 5. Add option for plugins to not auto-load from the plugins folder
+6. Add some basic plugin validation that ensures we get a String name, Regex regex, and Function callback
+7. Add built in list and man/help commands that list loaded plugins and that print help messages from plugins
+8. Add a concept of scope for plugins (public room, pm, nick mention, etc.)